Pandoors/Pandoors/README.md

-### Computer Science and AI student at AGH University of Science and Technology
+### Computer Science student at AGH University of Science and Technology

 <!--